 Please click here to go to the new location.

-Durant-Kenrick House & Grounds
+Visit the Durant-Kenrick House and Grounds

 This Georgian farmhouse, built in c.
 1734, retains the structure and detail that exemplifies its style—such as wide, high-ceilinged rooms, a floor plan with ample space for entertaining, and elaborately tooled balusters.
 In addition, the Durant-Kenrick House contains rare, early 19th-century stenciled floors.
-Historic Newton acquired the house in spring 2011.
-We plan to open it as a museum that will teach visitors about colonial life, the events leading up to and encompassing the American Revolution, and horticulture as an industry in the nineteenth century.
+Historic Newton acquired the house in spring 2011 and opened the Durant-Kenrick House and Grounds as a museum in 2013.

 The Durant and Kenrick Families

 Edward Durant II (1695–1740), a prominent man in colonial-era Newton, built this house as a fitting residence for a country squire.
 His son, Edward Durant III (1715–1782), also earned the respect of his neighbors.
 He was one of Newton’s largest landowners, eventually amassing almost 150 acres of orchards, pasture, woodlot, and other property.
 He was well-educated, a Harvard graduate, at a time when most towns sent at most one man to college per generation.
 And through his victual trade and other businesses, he maintained connections to the cosmopolitan life of Boston and beyond to Britain itself.
 The people of Newton chose Edward Durant III to serve in a variety of civic posts, as surveyor of highways, assessor, constable, and selectman.
 He later became a leader in the events that burgeoned into the American Revolution, and his sons fought at Lexington and Concord.